 I'd love to see the following learning features for online courses created in Coach:

-- Drip course content
+- Drip course content (update: Coach now has drip content)

 - Student progress tracking (at a learning item level)